Lynne Bryan Phipps, MDiv, IET

 Royal Panda

-This Hanoverian with a spectacular bloodline brings a versatile history in both Hunters and Dressage.
-Imported from Germany, Panda has shown extensively in Germany and the Eastern United States before he was injured in 2014.
-During his recovery, he began working with Lynne as a therapeutic horse.
-Panda has completed his rehab and has returned to full work and competition while he continues to love his work with clients; especially those with preverbal trauma and attachment issues.
+This Hanoverian with a spectacular bloodline brought a versatile history in both Hunters and Dressage to Beachwood.
+Imported from Germany, Panda showed extensively in Germany and the Eastern United States before he was injured in 2014.
+During his recovery, he began working with Lynne as a therapeutic horse and loved his work with clients; especially those with preverbal trauma and attachment issues.
+Panda is dearly missed by Beachwood staff and clients alike.

 Ana Bess Moyer Bell